RedHatInsights/astro-virtual-assistant/README.md

 > [https://access.stage.redhat.com/management/api](https://access.stage.redhat.com/management/api) and also set the
 > environment variable `SSO_REFRESH_TOKEN_URL` to `https://sso.stage.redhat.com/auth/realms/redhat-external/protocol/openid-connect/token`

+### Executing

+Once you have a trained model, you can run a local chat instance with `rasa shell`.

-When you are ready, start the actions server by executing `rasa run actions --auto-reload`.
+After setting up your offline token, start the actions server by executing `rasa run actions --auto-reload`.